kovrichard/prompt-stack/README.md

 ## Motivation

 `PromptStack` was created to show that anyone can build a full-stack web application with the right AI tools.
-During reading the prompts for the different files, you will explore various well-known prompting techniques that make any developer's life easier.
+While reading the prompts for the different files, you will explore well-known prompting techniques that make any developer's life easier.
+As you progress through the files, you will get a good understanding of how modern full-stack developers can use AI in their daily work.

 ## How to use the repo?